Latest Syscoin (SYS) News Update

 TLDR

-Syscoin's development is advancing with these key milestones:
+Syscoin's development continues with these milestones:

 Deep Dive

-1. zkSYS Public Testnet Launch (Q2 2026)
+1. zkSYS Mainnet Launch (2026)

-3. Trustless Bitcoin Bridge Integration (2025–2026)
+2. Trustless Bitcoin Bridge Mainnet (2026)

 Conclusion